 Nothing is definite.

-In recent years, there has been growing interest amongst psychologists and the general public on the topics of emotional sensitivity, emotional intelligence, introversion, and their links to wellbeing and creativity.
-An overlapping trait amongst these topics is Emotional Intensity— the propensity to feel emotions with more awareness, intensity, and depth.
+In recent years, there has been growing interest amongst psychologists and the general public on the topics of emotional intensity, high sensitivity, emotional intelligence, introversion, and their links to well-being and creativity.
+An overlapping trait among these topics is Emotional Intensity— the propensity to feel emotions with more awareness, intensity, and depth.

-If you identify with the description of emotional intensity, you may also find resonance with the following:
+If you have an intense personality, you may also find resonance with the following:

 You are one of the 15-20% of the population who identifies as a ‘Highly Sensitive Person’ as defined by Dr. Elaine Aron

 You identify as being an Empath

 You feel that you have Thin Boundaries as defined by Hartmann’s inventory